Communication

 Germany

 Sensitive feedback discussions in Germany are often done in one-to-one talks.
 There are situations, however, when Germans openly criticize a colleague in the presence of the team.
 This is not necessarily seen as unfair to that individual, instead as imperative in order to “get issues on the table.”
-Patterns
+Examples

 United States

 Sensitive feedback discussions in the U.S. business context are almost always done in one-to-one talks.
 Discretion is highly important, especially when the feedback is negative.
 There is very low tolerance for open criticism of colleagues in the presence of the team.
-Patterns
+Examples

 Scores